 You want to know the curb weight of your truck for multiple reasons.
 A lighter truck can provide better fuel efficiency than a heavier truck with the same engine.
 Stability also comes into play, with the lighter truck having a slight disadvantage.
 If you have a heavier truck, it’s not going to have as much tail swing, so it will be easier to keep on the road.
 However, if you take a turn quickly with a lighter truck, there’s more of a risk of rolling over.

-The curb weight also affects other important weights we will talk about in a minute.
+The curb weight also affects other important weights that I will talk about in a minute.
 If you want to know how much your vehicle will tow or haul, the curb weight does make a difference.

 Furthermore, if you ever need to ship your vehicle, the curb weight is an important specification to know.
 Whether you are shipping cross-country with a hauling company or it needs to go on a boat for overseas travel, you will be charged based on the curb weight.